Program at a Glance

 Incoming freshmen students interested in this program will participate in the Exploratory Construction Cluster.
 Students will have the benefit of experiencing each of the following programs for one marking period to determine their primary program of study: Carpentry, Building Trades, Electricity and Heating, Ventilation and Air Conditioning (HVAC).

 What You Will Learn

 Instruction includes installation and/or repair of furnaces, boilers, refrigeration systems, hydronics and zone controls.
 Students will also receive instruction in motors and controls, soldering, brazing, steel pipe cutting and threading, sheet metal basics, and electrical wiring of relays.
-As the program progresses towards newer, greener technologies the students are introduced to solar thermal, geothermal, energy management and related sciences.
+Students are continually challenged with new information as the industry continually progresses towards newer, greener technologies.

 There are a variety of job opportunities within the HVAC Industry—residential, industrial, commercial, sales, retail, management, green heating and cooling and energy management, etc. Due to the vastness of opportunities within the field, the HVAC industry is an excellent career opportunity for those interested in non-traditional careers.
 The skills acquired through this course will allow students to choose any path within the industry that they find most appealing.